- Submitted by Dahlia on 3rd Jul 2008

 Preparing Ragi Idli Batter

-- Soak urad dal and ragi grains separately for minimum 3 hours or overnight.
+- Soak urad dal with fenugreek seeds and ragi grains separately for minimum 3 hours or overnight.

-- Next grind the ragi separately (if using ragi grains).
+- Next grind the ragi separately (if using ragi grains) with some cooked rice.

 - Mix the urad dal batter and ragi batter together with required salt.
 (Note: If you are using ragi flour, grind the urad dal to a smooth batter and mix in the ragi flour to this.
 Add little water and mix to get a idli batter consistency.)